pauloclemente/pauloclemente/README.md

 Enthusiastic Programmer  | Deep Learning | Javascript Delevoper

 ## About :sunglasses:
-Currently working as a Expert Content Editor in Rocketseat plataform.
-Passionate about Data Science, Machine Learning and Karate :heart:.
+Currently working as Developer in Rocketseat plataform.
+Passionate about Web Development, mechanical Engineering and Karate :heart:.
 Also, have experience in video edition.

 ## Communities 🛸